-Age: 50 Chief Financial Officer, Chief Accounting Officer and Treasurer Business Experience, Qualifications and Affiliations: Mr. Scott joined us in December 2003.
-We appointed him Chief
+Age: 50Chief Financial Officer, ChiefAccounting Officer andTreasurerBusiness Experience,Qualifications and Affiliations:Mr. Scott joined us in December 2003.
+Weappointed him Chief

 Financial Officer, Chief Accounting Officer, and Treasurer in January 2011.
-Prior to that time, Mr. Scott served in a variety of financial and operational roles for us including most recently as Senior Vice President of Operations, Finance and Business Development, in which capacity he oversaw our corporate financial planning and analysis, capital funding and business development activities.
+In his role, Mr. Scott oversees the Company's accounting, finance, investor relations and internal audit functions as well as certain shared services operations.
+Prior to his appointment as Chief Financial Officer, Chief Accounting Officer and Treasurer, Mr. Scott served in a variety of financial and operational roles for us including most recently as Senior Vice President of Operations, Finance and Business Development, in which capacity he oversaw our corporate financial planning and analysis, capital funding and business development activities.
 He has also served as President of our pharmacy staffing division and as Director, Senior Director and Vice President of Finance, where his roles have included overseeing all accounting operations and SEC reporting.
 Mr. Scott started his career in San Francisco with KPMG and later became a partner in a mid-sized CPA firm.
 He also served as controller of a biotechnology company.
-Mr. Scott serves on the Board Community Care Partners, a private equity-backed chain of urgent care centers in Oregon.
+Mr. Scott serves on the Board of Nova Health, a private equity-backed chain of urgent care centers in the Pacific Northwest.
 He also serves on the non-profit boards of the YMCA of San Diego County and the RC Baker Foundation.
 Mr. Scott is a certified public accountant (inactive) in California, and received his bachelor's degree in accounting from California Polytechnic State University, San Luis Obispo and a Masters of Business Administration from the McCombs School of Business at the University of Texas at Austin.